Benno-K/PublicScripts/tymus.md

 ```sh
 chmod 600 ~/.netrc
 ```

+## Security recommendations
+- Do not put secrets in profile files; keep credentials in `~/.netrc` and restrict `~/.netrc` with `chmod 600`.
+- Be careful when running `-a` (all profiles) to avoid sending accidental messages to many recipients.
+- Do not distribute any -v output.
+It will almost always reveal your credentials (even it you do not recognize this at first glance).
+They are encoded[^b64enc], but not encrypted.

 ## Installation of tymus
 1. Copy the `tymus` script into a directory on your PATH (e.g., `/usr/local/bin`) or run it from the repository.